 Here’s a closer look into these:

-One of the biggest ROI areas for warehouse management deals with the hot topic of labor costs and labor shortages.
-Order picking tasks alone make up around 50% of a warehouse’s labor costs.
-A warehouse management system automates order picking to increase results, not headcount.
+One of the biggest ROI areas for a cloud WMS deals with the hot topic of labor costs and shortages.
+Order-picking tasks alone make up around 50% of a warehouse’s labor costs.
+A cloud WMS system automates order picking to increase results, not headcount.

-In addition, warehouse management software virtually eliminates human error–-which is the #1 root cause of fulfillment issues for 62% of companies.
+In addition, warehouse management solutions virtually eliminate human error–-which is the #1 root cause of fulfillment issues for 62% of companies.
 This translates to a significant reduction in fulfillment times.
-In addition to giving managers the ability to accurately evaluate performance for all workers.
+In addition to giving managers the ability to accurately evaluate the performance of all workers.
 Which ensures the best use of labor investments—with optimal workflows and full traceability at any given point.

-WMS solutions help companies to quickly analyze and track orders, identify up-to-date customer insights, and prepare earlier for emerging trends.
+A cloud WMS helps companies quickly analyze and track orders, identify up-to-date customer insights, and prepare earlier for emerging trends.
 These solutions centralize this data so that all teams have excellent and timely posterity of customer insights to make the best decisions.

-Data analytics in warehouse management also improve replenishment, closing costly gaps between Available-to-Sell / Available-to-Promise inventory.
+Data analytics in a cloud WMS also improve replenishment, closing costly gaps between Available-to-Sell / Available-to-Promise inventory.
 Teams can quickly identify which products are doing well and which are gathering dust on shelves.
 Better syncing and management of this balance will significantly eliminate overselling and backorders, which can erode profits by $15 to $20 per backorder.

-This video with Plant Therapy shows a great example of what is WMS software:
+This video with Plant Therapy shows a great example:

 Given that 55% of consumers will pay more for a guaranteed good experience, a key growth strategy is to focus on perfect inventory execution no matter where the products are coming from.

 Customers expect more.
 If you don’t give it to them, someone else will.
-Best-of-breed warehouse management systems get warehouse operations organized and streamlined to the fullest, enabling instant tracking, faster order fulfillment, faster customer service response times and visibility, and confidence that every delivery is exactly as desired.
+Best-of-breed cloud WMS systems get warehouse operations organized and streamlined to the fullest, enabling instant tracking, faster order fulfillment, faster customer service response times and visibility, and confidence that every delivery is exactly as desired.

-Advanced WMS solutions give customers full transparency into inventory tracking and real-time delivery estimates on your website.
-Providing this degree of transparency improves brand trust, attracts and retains customers and creates top-line growth.
+Advanced cloud WMS solutions give customers full transparency into inventory tracking and real-time delivery estimates on your website.
+Providing this degree of transparency improves brand trust, attracts and retains customers, and creates top-line growth.